-Guest article by Emma Grace Brown at email@example.com.
+Guest post by Emma Grace Brown at firstname.lastname@example.org.

 Approximately 18 percent of workers around the world are doing their jobs from home.
 Many companies have made this shift permanent.
 This shift to remote work means more people have created workspaces in their homes to do their job.
 Creating a happy, productive work environment is key to success when working from home.
 Thankfully, creating this space doesn’t have to break the bank — Home Office Wellness has some tips that can help your office look its best on a budget.